How to Balayage Hair at Home

 8. Blend the lightener by hand

-With your middle and index fingers blend the line of contact where the painting bleach first touches your hair strands.
+With your middle and index fingers, blend the line of contact where the painting bleach first touches your hair strands.
 And with your painting brush, coat the rest of the section in your other hand all the way down to the ends.
 Slide your fingers all the way through to get an even, smooth coat.

 “The next section you take on top of the balayage section you just did will be your “leave-out” section,” Norris says.
 Hair density plays a role in your sectioning.
 If you have fine hair, each section should be about 1/2” apart from each other.
 If you have coarse texture, each section should be about 1” apart from each other.
 The section you take on top of that will be your next painting section.

-9. Repeat application process
+9. Repeat the application process

 Apply your lightener just as you did on the first section.
-Repeat this until you get to the top of your hair where your hair is parted and then set a timer for 20-30 minutes.
+Repeat this until you get to the top of your hair, where your hair is parted, and then set a timer for 20-30 minutes.
 Hair texture plays a role in how long you let the balayage sit.
 Thick/coarse texture will require longer so that the bleach has enough time to travel to the inner vortex and lift the hair.

 10. Mirror the other side